Let me ask you a question: Are you miserable in your skin, and not sure why?

 About Small Fiber Neuropathy (SFN) and Autoimmunity.

 There is sometimes an autoimmune component to this type of neuropathy.
-The reason this is even possible is because the small fibers have contact with immune cells, and mast cells.
+The reason this is even possible is that the small fibers have contact with immune cells and mast cells.
 An autoimmune attack will cause your body to attack your own small fibers because they’re visible – they project outside the barrier that protects the large fibers.

 Within a few years, your health may deteriorate to the point of moderate to severe functional disability.
 It is a treatable condition because these small fibers NEVER stop growing.
 They grow faster than the large fibers.
 You just have to find out what is damaging them, and stop it.
 If it’s autoimmune, and most likely is, then controlling the self-attack will help.
 Then a full recovery could happen because these small fibers will continue to generate.

 I surely hope it changes your life for the better.
-(Please share this).
+(Please share this article on social media if you like it).

 Same condition, but it has different names: